Lielie Kangari Bog Trail Guide – Distance, Difficulty & Practical Tips (Latvia)

 What to Bring

-• Water: No drinking water is available on-site.
+- Water: No drinking water is available on-site.
+Bring enough for the walk.

-• Footwear: Sturdy hiking shoes.
-Waterproof shoes with good grip are recommended for autumn and spring.
+- Footwear: Sturdy hiking shoes are sufficient for most of the year.
+Waterproof shoes with good grip are recommended in autumn and spring.

 Is Lielie Kangari Worth It?